-In general, loan payments are made through payroll deductions.
-Should loan repayments not be possible through payroll deductions, they may be made monthly by the borrowing Participant.
-If you leave employment and fail to pay back any outstanding loans in full, within 90 days after you leave, you will be deemed to have received a distribution from the Plan.
-You will be required to pay regular income taxes on this amount and an additional 10 percent tax penalty if you are under age 591/2.
+As long as you are an eligible participant in the plan, loan payments are made through payroll deductions.
+If you are no longer eligible to participate in the Plan or are no longer working at the employer, loan repayments may be made monthly by the borrowing Participant through a check, money order, or monthly ACH payments.
+If you leave employment and fail to pay back any outstanding loan in full, within 90 days after you leave, you will be deemed to have received a distribution from the Plan.
+You will be required to pay regular income taxes on this amount and an additional 10 percent tax penalty if you are under age 591⁄2.

-Late payments will be assessed penalties.
 If you are more than three months delinquent in your payments, the loan will be considered in default.
 The principal and interest owed at the time of default will be reported to the IRS as taxable income and you will receive a Form 1099-R for the applicable year in the following year.
+Effective January 1, 2016, if you defaulted on a loan, you are not eligible for another loan until 5 years after the date you defaulted on the first loan.